The Johns Hopkins University/National Human Genome Research Institute Genetic Counseling Training Program

 Natalie Beck is a certified genetic counselor at the Institute of Genetic Medicine at Johns Hopkins.
 She provides genetic counseling to pediatric and adult patients and their families in the General Genetics Clinic as well as in the multidisciplinary Cleft Clinic.
 She has a particular interest in the area of patient advocacy.
 Prior to coming to Johns Hopkins, she worked for three years as a pediatric and adult clinical genetic counselor at Rhode Island Hospital and also coordinated the Fragile X Clinic and the State Metabolic Newborn Screening Program.
 She was a Teaching Associate in Pediatrics through the Brown Medical School in Providence, RI.
 She completed her undergraduate training at The George Washington University in Washington, DC with a Bachelors of Science in Pre-Professional Health/Exercise Science and her Masters in Genetic Counseling at the University of Maryland School of Medicine in Baltimore, MD.
 She is a diplomate and member of the American Board of Genetic Counseling and a member of the National Society of Genetic Counselors.

-Delphine Blain has been a certified genetic counselor at the National Eye Institute (NEI), National Institutes of Health (NIH), for eight years.
+Delphine Blain has been a certified genetic counselor at the National Eye Institute (NEI), National Institutes of Health (NIH), for 10 years.
 As part of a team of four doctors and two counselors, she provides genetic counseling to patients with a wide range of ophthalmic diagnoses, ranging from developmental eye issues to retinal degenerations.
 She has been assisting Dr. Brian Brooks with his study of uveal coloboma, whose goals are to better characterize overall clinical findings associated with coloboma, and discover the genes responsible for the condition.
 She also acts as the genetic counselor for the eyeGENE® research project, a partnership with laboratories across the U.S. with the purpose of facilitating research into the genetic causes of ophthalmic disease by broadening patient accessibility to diagnostic genetic testing.
 Ms. Blain received her Scientific Master in Genetic Counseling from Hopkins University and her MBA from Cornell University.
 Prior to becoming a genetic counselor, Ms. Blain was a management consultant with a consulting firm specialized in public health programs.

 Virginia (Ginny) Corson